WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

+The optional `requestedSize` field recommends a frame size for the auction, which will be available to bidders in browser signals.
+Bidders inside the auction may pick a different size, but that resulting size will be scaled to fit inside the requested size.
+The returned fenced frame config will automatically populate a `<fencedframe>` with the right size when loaded, unless the size is overridden with the element attributes.

 The optional `directFromSellerSignals` field can also be used to pass signals to the auction, similar to `sellerSignals`,  `perBuyerSignals`, and `auctionSignals`.
 The difference is that `directFromSellerSignals` are trusted to come from the seller because the content loads from a [subresource bundle](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md) loaded from a seller's origin, ensuring the authenticity and integrity of the signals.
 For more details, see [2.5 directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals).